Thomas Longman (1699–1755): Biography

 In time, John Osborn entered into partnership with Longman, and they traded as 'J. Osborn & T. Longman' at the sign of the Ship.
 They were among the original shareholders of the Cyclopaedia, or an Universal Dictionary of Arts and Sciences of Ephraim Chambers, which became very successful and profitable.
 When Osborn, whose daughter became the wife of Longman, died in about 1734, Longman became sole owner of the business.
 He steadily increased the business by buying shares in sound literary properties.
 In 1740, he published the third volume of David Hume's first work, A Treatise of Human Nature, after he had been introduced to Hume by Francis Hutcheson.
 In 1744, he held the largest number of shares of Chambers's 'Cyclopaedia', owning nearly a sixth.
 He was one of the six booksellers, who entered into an agreement with Samuel Johnson to produce an English dictionary, the 'Plan' of which was issued in 1747.
 In 1753, he took into partnership his nephew Thomas, who carried on the business.

 Longman married Mary Osborn, daughter of John Osborn in 1731.
 They had no children.

-Longman died, apparently childless, on 18 June 1755.
+Longman died on 18 June 1755.